Crooke's Solar Radiometer, Clear Braided Stem, Blue Globe

-This Solar Radiometer on a braided stem features innovative design.
-The globe is made of blue Lauschaer crystal glass.
-In the glass globe is a 4-vane drive assembly, which turns under the influence of light.
-One side of each vane is black, the other is silver.
-The glass stem was woven from clear filaments.
-Height: ca. 22.
-5cm.
-(8. 86 in) Globe diameter: ca. 8cm.
-(3. 25 in) The Crookes radiometer, also known as the light mill or solar engine, consists of an airtight glass bulb, containing a partial vacuum.
-Inside are a set of vanes which are mounted on a spindle.
-The vanes rotate when exposed to light.
-The reason for the rotation has been the cause of much scientific debate.
-It was invented by the chemist Sir William Crookes as the by-product of some chemical research.
-In the course of very accurate quantitative chemical work, he was weighing samples in a partially evacuated chamber to reduce the effect of air currents, and noticed the weighings were disturbed when sunlight shone on the balance.
+The Crookes radiometer was invented by the chemist Sir William Crookes as the by-product of some chemical research.
+In the course of very accurate quantitative chemical work, he was weighing samples in a partially evacuated chamber to reduce the effect of air currents, and noticed the weightings were disturbed when sunlight shone on the balance.
 Investigating this effect, he devised the device named after him, still manufactured and sold to this day as a curiosity item.
 This version is both a scientific curiosity and a beautiful ornament.

 These days the Solar radiometer, or Crooke's radiometer (named after Sir William Crooke who invented them), is more of a beautiful science gizmo than a means of accurate measurement.
 Our Solar Radiometer shop stocks a range of exquisite radiometers which make unusual and interesting gifts for scientists and science enthusiasts.Material: Glass